gameduell/jdk8Lambdas/README.md

  (a + b) -> a + b
 ```
 ### Longer story
-Anonymous functions originate in the work of [Alonzo Church](https://en.wikipedia.org/wiki/Alonzo_Church) in his invention of the [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus)in 1936 (prior to electronic computers), in which all functions are anonymous.
+Anonymous functions originate in the work of [Alonzo Church](https://en.wikipedia.org/wiki/Alonzo_Church) in his invention of the [lambda calculus](https://en.wikipedia.org/wiki/Lambda_calculus) in 1936 (prior to electronic computers), in which all functions are anonymous.
 The syntax of the &#955; is the following:
 * A comma-separated list of formal parameters enclosed in parentheses.
   Note: You can omit the data type of the parameters in a lambda expression.
 In addition, you can omit the parentheses if there is only one parameter.